ImperialCollegeLondon/hcr2024_tutorial/Readme.md

  1) Take a look at the new commands in the `Makefile`.
  2) Let's see a first way to get the catkin tools inside the container:
     - Run `make build` and `make run`
-    - Once you are in the container, install the tools with `apt install python3-catkin-tools`.
+    - Once you are in the container, run `apt update` and install the tools with `apt install python3-catkin-tools`.
     - You can now create a package by running `catkin create pkg [NAME]` (see the documentation [here](https://catkin-tools.readthedocs.io/en/latest/)).
     - By using `ls` and `cd`, navigate in the different files and folders.
 Make sure you understand their roles; ask if you don't.
     - Now, leave the container by using `CTRL-D`.
 Stop it with `make stop`
     - Run `make run` again.
 Where is your package?
 Can you create another one?
  3) Containers are designed to be temporary; you must be able to lose and restart them at any time.
 Any important change must happen in the image.
-Edit the `Dockerfile` to install the catkin tools in the image directly.
+Edit the `Dockerfile` to install the catkin tools in the image directl, and build the image again.
+Check that it worked.
  4) ROS packages need to be built, which can take a while.
 Let's review our options to solve this:
     - If you include the build process in your `Dockerfile`, building the docker image will take longer.
 Also, anyone with your image will get your code.
-    - If you build packages from inside the container instead,you have to go through the build process every time you create a new container.
+    - If you build packages from inside the container instead, you have to go through the lenghty build process every time you create a new container.
     - To avoid those problems, we need to **mount** our workspace from the computer inside the container.
     - Create a local workspace on you computer using `mkdir -p ros_ws/src/`.
     - Edit the `Makefile` to mount the `ros_ws` folder inside your container, at `/root/ros_ws/`.